The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Positioning Zero-Shot Generalization

-\textbf{Results.} We demonstrate that zero-shot generalization occurs at a very early stage during instruction tuning.
-As depicted in the left plot of \Cref{fig:rouge_em_rm_loss}, using ROUGE-1, ROUGE-L, and Exact-Match as metrics, the ROUGE scores rise from approximately 15 to over 35 in just about 10 training steps, indicating significant generalization with only around 160 training samples.
+\textbf{Results.} We demonstrate that zero-shot generalization occurs at a very early stage during instruction tuning regardless of metric choice.
+As depicted in the left plot of \Cref{fig:rouge_em_rm_loss}, using ROUGE series and Exact-Match as metrics, the scores rise from approximately 15 to over 35 in merely 10 training steps, indicating significant generalization with only 160 training samples in our setting.
 In the middle plot, the RM score exhibits a similar trend, stabilizing around 50 steps across all three datasets.

-It is also noteworthy that all these metrics exhibit certain problems: ROUGE-1, ROUGE-L, and Exact-Match as metrics entail the resulting curves being seriously unstable, while the RM score for NIV2 is significantly higher than those for the other two datasets, indicating a certain bias induced.
-We provide a more detailed discussion in~\Cref{apdx_a:discussion}.
-Therefore, we seek to apply a more reasonable metric as an indicator to evaluate zero-shot generalization.
+Despite the similar trend they present, it should be noted that ROUGE-1, ROUGE-L, and Exact-Match as metrics all entail the resulting curves being seriously unstable, while the RM score for NIV2 is significantly higher than those for the other two datasets, indicating a certain bias induced (more details discussed in ~\Cref{apdx_a:discussion}).
+This leads us to seek a more reasonable metric as an indicator to evaluate zero-shot generalization.